jimburton/scrabble/chapters/Chapter5.md

   `findWord` function to include words of this type in the list of possible words for a playable position.

-+ The AI could put up more of a fight by searching for the best move, but smarter strategies would be needed to do this in reasonable time.
++ The library could put up more of a fight by searching for the best move, but smarter strategies would be needed to do this in reasonable time.
 These strategies could include trying to make words using high value tiles and which are placed on bonus tiles.
 Add a weighting to the words returned by `findWord` that is based on the score of the word.

-+ The AI could also be more careful about pruning playable positions.
++ The library could also be more careful about pruning playable positions.
 In the illustration given earlier in this chapter the position `(7,7)` which has the letter 'F' on it *is* playable, but is currently removed from the list for simplicity.
 Modify `updatePlayables` to reflect this.

 [Contents](../README.md) | [Chapter Six](Chapter6.md)